FakeScope: Large Multimodal Expert Model for Transparent AI-Generated Image Forensics: Experiments and Analyses

 \subsubsection{Evaluation Datasets}

-We evaluate the proposed \textbf{FakeScope}'s multifaceted performance on five commonly used datasets in the area of AI-generated image detection.
-As listed in Table~\ref{tab:datasets}, we validate multimodal forensic capabilities on FakeBench~\cite{li2024fakebench}, covering both binary authenticity and multimodal forensic criteria.
-To assess generalization to \textit{unseen} content and generation models, we use AntifakePrompt~\cite{chang2023antifakeprompt}, which contains fake images derived from real Microsoft COCO~\cite{lin2014microsoft} images that are unseen during training.
-Additionally, we employ the non-overlapping subset of AIGCDetectBenchmark~\cite{zhong2024patchcraft}, excluding samples overlapping with ImageNet~\cite{deng2009imagenet} to avoid contamination and ensure fair generalization evaluation.
-We further test FakeScope on user-generated images from social networks to support in-the-wild evaluation, using the WildRF~\cite{cavia2024real} and SynthWildX~\cite{cozzolino2024raising} datasets, where authenticity labels are derived from social tags.
-It is worth noting that the scenarios like deepfakes (\textit{e.g.} the FF++ dataset~\cite{roessler2019faceforensicspp}) and are treated as out-of-distribution (OOD) cases, given their fundamental difference from fully AI-generated images.
-Nonetheless, they are included in our generalization evaluation to assess the model’s adaptability.
+We evaluate \textbf{FakeScope} on five widely used benchmarks for AI-generated image detection.
+As summarized in Table~\ref{tab:datasets}, we assess multimodal forensic capabilities on FakeBench~\cite{li2024fakebench}, which covers both binary authenticity prediction and open-ended forensic criteria.
+We further extend FakeBench to FakeBench\textsuperscript{\texttt{MCQ}} with 3,000 close-ended multiple-choice questions on local visual attributes to evaluate fine-grained forensic attribution; details are provided in the SM.
+To assess generalization to \textit{unseen} content and generation models, we use AntifakePrompt~\cite{chang2023antifakeprompt}, whose fake images are derived from Microsoft COCO~\cite{lin2014microsoft} exclusive in training data.
+Additionally, for AIGCDetectBenchmark~\cite{zhong2024patchcraft}, we employ the strictly non-overlapping evaluation split by removing all real images from ImageNet~\cite{deng2009imagenet} and fake images whose underlying real-image provenance traces back to ImageNet.
+This source-level isolation ensures no content is shared across training and testing.
+For in-the-wild evaluation, we use WildRF~\cite{cavia2024real} and SynthWildX~\cite{cozzolino2024raising}, which consist of user-generated social-media images.
+Finally, scenarios such as deepfakes (\textit{e.g.}, FF++~\cite{roessler2019faceforensicspp}) and image super-resolution are treated as out-of-distribution (OOD) cases because they typically modify real images rather than performing end-to-end synthesis; we nevertheless include them in the generalization evaluation.